-- Learning about family creates a stronger sense of identity.
-We begin forming a sense of individual identity as toddlers and lay most of the groundwork for who we’ll become between the ages of 5-9.
-(The core aspects of our personality are usually in place by our preteen years.)
+We begin forming a sense of individual identity as toddlers.
+We lay most of the groundwork for who we’ll become between the ages of 5-9.
+The core aspects of our personality are usually in place by our preteen years.
 Learning about where we come from during grades K-3—including the values and traits we share with our close relatives—entwines our individual identity with a sense of permanence, belonging, and stability.
 This in turn leads to increased confidence and self-esteem.

 One of the core “journeys” of childhood is the transition from being a completely dependent, self-focused infant to being an independent, generous adult.
 When a child creates a family tree, he starts to see how he’s connected to something “bigger” than himself.
 He starts to think about how his relatives have influenced his life and how he’s changed theirs.

 Interestingly, the popularity of genealogy in America (where the practice first made the transition from being an occupation of the wealthy to being an everyman pastime) can be attributed to this same need for a “local connection.”
 In the 1800s, genealogy (then known as “antiquarianism”) became a popular way to study local history and honor the achievements of the community, thereby building a sense of American identity.

 When children see how familial interactions have actively shaped their lives, they start to think more deeply about the impact their own actions can have on others.
 They begin to see that we’re all part of an interdependent web where caring, sharing, and providing assistance factor heavily into everyone’s continued happiness and success.

 For many children, history is a dry and distant subject.
 The dates, facts, and names contained in history books can easily feel completely irrelevant to a child’s life (and therefore profoundly dull).
 While teachers try many tactics to make history seem more “alive” to their students, they often overlook the literal “living history” contained in a child’s own immediate family tree.
 By exploring the world of their parents and grandparents, even young children can forge a personal connection to the past and begin to grow an understanding of how historic events have shaped our current reality.

-implications of greater context and historical relevance.
+When a child creates a family tree, that child is in essence creating a map of exactly where he or she belongs.
+This is both personally empowering and a valuable learning exercise thanks to its implications of greater context and historical relevance.
+Creating family trees can also help your class build a sense of community.
 Better still, children generally enjoy this exercise so much—precisely because it’s so immediately relatable for them—that it feels more like play than work… And what more natural way is there to learn, than through play?

 For more great December blog posts, check out the blog posts below: